 Traditional Ethernet connections typically operate with enough power to support at least 100 meters of cable even though average network cable length is shorter.
-When cable length is shorter, power consumption can be reduced since signal attenuation is proportional to cable length.
-When power-savings mode is enabled, the switch analyzes cable length to determine whether or not it can reduce the signal amplitude used on a particular link.
+When power-savings mode is enabled, the switch determines whether or not it can reduce the signal amplitude used on a particular link.
+When the power-save command is enabled and traffic is reduced there is a reduction in power.
+For example, factory hardware component testing has shown significant power reduction >10%-45%10 are realized when 1000M Ethernet ports operate at slower rates from 300 to 0 Mbps.

-Note: Power savings can only be implemented on Gigabit Ethernet ports using twisted-pair cabling.
-Power-savings mode on a active link only works when connection speed is 1 Gbps, and line length is less than 60 meters.
+Note: Power savings can only be implemented on Ethernet ports using twistedpair cabling.
+Power-savings mode on a active link only works when connection speed is 1/10 Gbps, and line length is less than 60 meters.

 '''

-Console(config)#interface ethernet 1/4
+Console(config)#interface ethernet 1/24

 Console(config-if)#power-save

 Console(config-if)#

 '''